frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student-group.md

 **A student group is a collection of students from the same batch or taking the same course.**

-E.g., If a group of students studying the same program together will be called a student batch, then from within this group, the cluster of students who have taken up the same elective course will be called a Student Group.
+For example, if a group of students studying the same program together will be called a student batch, then from within this group, the cluster of students who have taken up the same elective course will be called a Student Group.

 ![Student Group](/docs/assets/img/education/education-student-workflow.png)

-To access Student Group, go to
+To access Student Group, go to:

 > Home > Education > Student > Student group